Oddward/Oddward.github.io/README.md

 ### Features

-- Responsive layout and fonts
+- Responsive layout
-- Bootstrap components
-- Custom icon fonts
+- Tiny Slider slideshows
 - CSS3 animations
+- SVG path animation
 - Modern contact form with options (will expand on this on dev.to)
 - Optimizations

 ### Frameworks used

-- Bootstrap 4.3
+- TailwindCSS

 ### Credits

-- Icofonts
 - Devicons
 - Google Fonts
 - Icons8
+- fontawesome 5